How Pixar's cartoon cheese led to a smarter view of science

 Berry hopes students at the university level and below will use this technology in the classroom.
 He sees teachers using the experience to explain scientific concepts, highlighting different objects before their students' eyes.

-Like Berry's earlier animations of cell processes, the planetarium project is also inspired by his love of video games and the worlds they created.
-He's hoping to show people worlds they otherwise couldn't have seen, just like his ahead-of-its-time Amiga 500 did for him.
+Like Berry's earlier animations of cell processes, the planetarium project is also inspired by his love of video games and the worlds they create.
+He's hoping to show people worlds they otherwise couldn't have seen, just as his ahead-of-its-time Amiga 500 did for him.

 "With technology from video games," Berry says, "we are able to create representations that were not possible before."